robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

        Example    ${10}     # Argument is an integer.
 Accepted as-is.
        Example    ${1.5}    # Argument is a float.
 Accepted as-is.

-If one of the accepted types is string, then no conversion is done if the given argument is a string.
+If one of the accepted types is string like in `padding: int | str | None`, then no conversion is done if the given argument is a string.
 As the following examples giving different values to the `padding` argument demonstrate, also in these cases passing other types is possible using variables:

 .. sourcecode:: robotframework